This is the fourth part in a four-part series. A brief recap…

 Filtering, Storage & Recall

 Most input data from our senses is completely ignored, presumably filtered out as unimportant background noise.
 Much of it is just the hum of life… beautiful, but not urgent.
-After some layered filtering, we store a minuscule fraction of our perceptions from the input signals into our minds as memories, such that we might located them for subsequent retrieval and (approximate) playback.
+After some layered filtering, we store a minuscule fraction of our perceptions from the input signals into our minds as memories, such that we might locate them for subsequent retrieval and (approximate) playback.
 We call this memory recall.9

 Stored memories of our perceptions – derivatives from the inputs from our senses – are the substrate upon which we think.
 Thinking is precisely the recollection and intermingling of our stored perceptions.
 Thinking is also how we formulate our internal narratives, the stories we tell about ourselves.10 In this way, our Past experiences – stored as memories, and our subsequent thoughts about these memories – inform our narratives, which in turn shape who we believe we are.
 Through this, we develop a sense of Self through time.